-The Nintendo Switch Online service has been live for near enough two years now – though even then it was late to the game.
+The Nintendo Switch Online service has been live for over a year now – though even then it was late to the game.
 Rival services like Xbox Live or PlayStation Plus had been going for years previously, offering a host of online benefits to Switch owners who subscribe for a monthly or annual fee on top of the cost of a console.
 (If you haven't got one yet, check out our Nintendo Switch review, too.)

 Is the service worth it?
 That may depend on what you want from your games, though getting access to online multiplayer, cloud saves, and free retro NES titles – with even a bundle of SNES games having been dropped earlier in the year – will no doubt be enough to get you interested.